l33t-c0d3r-66/Expense-Tracker-ReactJS/README.md

+## Expense Tracker ReactJS
+<li> This is a web application created with React JS and Local Storage.
+<li> This application uses functional components approach.
+<li> React Redux is used for global state management.
+<li> Hooks used in this projects are useRef, useHistory, useDispatch, and useSelector

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).